About

 Committees

-• Policy Champions Ad Hoc Committee – A committee to make timely decisions on supporting policy initiatives that increase social connections for older adults and people with disabilities in Wisconsin and nationwide.
+• Policy Champions Committee – A committee to make timely decisions on supporting policy initiatives that increase social connections for older adults and people with disabilities in Wisconsin and nationwide.
 Learn more here.

 Network